Ja-Liao/ja-liao.github.io/_pages/about.md

 Expected Graduation: **May 2025**

 ## Projects 💡
+**Haptic Force Feedback for dVRK Surgery Tool**

+Experimented with various distance based haptic feedback on prevent tool collision with surrounding organs and improving accuracy on line trace and suturing tasks.

 **Drone Project**

 Performed Waypoint navigation, hovering and SLAM using Intel RealSense T265 Tracking Camera, Px4 Orange Cube and Nvidia Jetson Nano.
 [Project Introduction Video](https://www.youtube.com/watch?v=6M8VXyCqgY8&list=PLL1IgvRDWMehXnWMgP0xM_mI04F4To4Td&index=1)

+**Kuka Path Planning and Obstacle Avoidance**

+Programmed a 6-axis robot in performing path following tasks with obstacle avoidance.
+Tasks including picking up and placing items by coordinate.

+**Turtlebot**
+Performed Wheel Odometry and Grid-based Mapping as welled as Lidar Mapping and Localization

 More to be updated soon! 🚀